davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 sample by applying a Monte Carlo random sampling to the analytical errors on each pressure estimate.

+The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [@fig:depth].
-The broad distribution of errors, even within a single sample, reflects the barometer's sensitivity to both small variations in Ca concentrations as well as temperature.
+The scale of the errors within a single sample reflects the barometer's sensitivity to both small variations in Ca concentrations and to temperature.
 The bulk of the spread in the data reflects the poor calibration of the barometer itself.
-Heavy tails toward lower pressures (especially for the low-temperature samples) likely reflect a basic

-To map pressures to depths, we assume a constant geobaric gradient of 30 km/GPa.

-The Ca-in-olivine barometer yields a broad distribution in model depths, largely coincident with the spinel stability field [@fig:depth].
 The low-temperature samples in particular have significant scatter towards depths below the spinel-in isograd.
+These heavy tails likely reflect the rapid diffusion of Ca into olivine during entrainment and eruption [@Kohler1990].

 The depth distributions are largely normal, with modes ranging from 35 to 52 km.
 The low and high-temperature cohorts remain separable, with high-temperature